Alexma3312/DenseMapping/docs/index.md

 1. Surfel Initialization:
-    Initialize superpixel cluster that has enough assigned seeds with a set of reasonable initial value.
+    Initialize superpixel cluster that has enough assigned seeds with a set of reasonable initial values.
 2. Surfel Fusion:
-    Fuse extrated local surfels with newly initalized surfels if they have similar depth and normals.
+    Fuse extracted local surfels with newly initalized surfels if they have similar depth and normals.
     Transform fused local surfels into the global frame, and remove those are updated less than 5 times.